What You Need to Know About Getting an Insurance Sales License

 Make sure that your business is protected

-Being an insurance agent is a profession in itself.
-So, you’ll want to make sure that your agency or business is well protected with commercial insurance.
+Being an insurance agent is a business in itself.
+So, you’ll want to make sure that your agency is well protected with commercial insurance.
 Some of the most essential insurance coverage to consider getting for your business is:

 - General liability insurance will provide you with coverage for a wide variety of situations.
 For example, if one of your clients trips on a table and injures himself while in your office.
 This coverage can be bundled with commercial property insurance in a business owners policy.